Rampart scandal: Political and cultural aftermath

 The newly elected Mayor James Hahn did not rehire Parks in 2002.
 This arguably caused Hahn to lose the support of South Los Angeles' black community, leading to his defeat by Antonio Villaraigosa in the 2005 election.

 In 2002, the television series The Shield premiered, depicting a band of rogue Los Angeles police officers.
 The program was so directly inspired by the Rampart Scandal that "Rampart" was nearly used as the series title.
 The title was presumably changed in order to avoid potential production issues and conflicts with the LAPD.

 In 2003, the Blue Ribbon Rampart Review Panel, chaired by Constance L. Rice of the Advancement Project, was convened by the Los Angeles Police Commission and Chief William J. Bratton.
 The panel's report was made public in 2006.

 In the film Crash (2004), a black police officer is shot by an off-duty white officer, in a turn of events very similar to the Kevin Gaines shooting.
 The black officer is later found out to be corrupt, just as in the case of Kevin Gaines.
-In the film, the corrupt nature of the black officer is suppressed by the mayor hopeful, in order to gain the black vote.
+In the film, the corrupt nature of the black officer is suppressed by the mayoral hopeful, in order to gain the black vote.

 The action thriller movie Cellular (2004) featured a plot involving corrupt LAPD cops.
 Though it was not a serious crime drama, it used the Rampart scandal to lend some credibility to the plot, showing a documentary segment of the Rampart scandal in the bonus features of the DVD.

 The plot of Rockstar Games' controversial game Grand Theft Auto: San Andreas (2004), set in 1992 in the fictional city of Los Santos (based on Los Angeles), involves three corrupt CRASH officers.
-The CRASH motto, "intimidate those who intimidate others", is earlier spoken directly by one of these characters.
+The CRASH motto, "intimidate those who intimidate others", is spoken directly by one of these characters.

-Director Sidney J. Furie used the Rampart CRASH scandal as inspiration for his film Direct Action (2004), starring Dolph Lundgren.

 The crime drama movie Faster (2010) featured a police officer, played by Billy Bob Thornton, who is revealed to be a corrupt former Rampart CRASH officer.

 The film Rampart (2011) takes place during the Rampart scandal as the main character, Dave Brown, faces the consequences of his career.

 Other films inspired by the Rampart scandal include Training Day (2001), L.A.P.D.: To Protect and to Serve (2001), Dirty (2005), and Street Kings (2008).

 In the N.W.A biographical film Straight Outta Compton (2015), there is a scene where during a studio session, Dr. Dre recognizes a police officer (presumed to be David Mack or Rafael Pérez) among Suge Knight's entourage.

 Christopher Dorner, who in February 2013 carried out a series of shootings until killed during a police manhunt in Southern California, referenced the Rampart scandal in his "Facebook manifesto", which began: